 Superconductivity has played a key role throughout the past century in expanding the frontiers of human knowledge.
 Today, these materials continue to offer important new tools to expand our understanding of the natural world and potentially foster new energy technologies.

-The Large Hadron Collider, or LHC, is located near Geneva, Switzerland and is scheduled to begin operation in late summer of 2008.
-It will be the largest and most powerful particle accelerator in the world with a circumference of 27 kilometers.
-Protons with energies of 7 trillion electron volts will be brought to collision inside giant detectors used to reconstruct the complex collisions that consist of hundreds of particles.
-This gargantuan "time machine" will generate conditions that existed approximately 20 billionths of a second after the Big Bang, and if nature is kind, will uncover phenomena never seen before.
+The Large Hadron Collider, or LHC, is located near Geneva, Switzerland and began operation in September 2008.
+It is the largest and most powerful particle accelerator in the world, with a circumference of 27 kilometers.
+Protons with energies of up to 7 trillion electron volt are brought to collision inside giant detectors used to reconstruct the complex collisions needed to find new particles.
+This gargantuan “time machine and microscope” will generate conditions that existed approximately a billionth of a second after the Big Bang, and if nature is kind, will uncover phenomena never seen before.
+[1]

-The rings of particle accelerators are made of superconducting magnets, strung together like beads on a necklace.
+The storage rings in accelerators for the colliding protons are made of superconducting magnets, strung together like beads on a necklace.
 In the LHC, two concentric rings are made up of thousands of superconducting magnets.
-The high energies required could not be economically achieved without superconducting magnets.
-The largest are the main dipoles that steer the particles around the ring.
-These magnets contain over 1,500 tons of superconducting cable.
+The colliding energy required could not be economically achieved without superconducting magnets.
+The largest are the main dipole magnets that steer the particles around the ring.
+These magnets contain over 1,200 tons of superconducting cable.
 Superconductivity also enables construction of giant magnets for the detectors at the LHC used to measure the properties of the particles produced in the collisions.
 [2]

 One of the biggest and potentially most significant scientific research projects now underway worldwide is the International Thermonuclear Experimental Reactor (ITER).
-This global project represents one of the biggest collaborations in energy research and is aimed at demonstrating the scientific and technological feasibility of fusion energy for peaceful purposes.
-ITER aims to provide the know-how to later build the first electricity-generating power station based on magnetic confinement of high temperature plasma - in other words, to capture and use the power of the sun on earth.
+This global project represents one of the biggest collaborations in energy research and is aimed at demonstrating the scientific and technological feasibility of producing fusion energy for peaceful purposes.
+ITER aims to provide the know-how to later build the first electricity-generating power station based on magnetic confinement of high temperature plasma – in other words, to capture and use the power of the sun on earth.
+Superconductors play a critical enabling role in this important project by generating the high magnetic fields needed to confine and shape the high temperature plasma.
 [3]

 Superconductors play a critical enabling role in this important project by generating the high magnetic fields needed to confine and shape the high temperature plasma.

 Superconductors are under development for a range of space-related applications.
-Space telescopes and other space-based instruments require absolute minimal power budgets, and the low-loss natures of superconductors make them ideal in such applications.
-These applications include magnetic actuators, magnetic refrigeration, magnetically assisted propulsion and spaced based magnetic plasma confinement.
+Space telescopes and other space-based instruments require absolute minimal power budgets, and the low-loss nature of superconductors make them ideal in such applications.
+These applications include magnetic actuators, magnetic refrigeration, magnetically assisted propulsion, superconducting magnets for radiation shielding and spaced based magnetic plasma confinement.
 [4]

 Such significant achievements can continue only with sustained support for the superconductor industry, including managing swings in demand that such large projects require, continuing research on new superconducting materials and maintaining a robust university infrastructure of programs in materials and device research.